- » Account Request

 Follow the links below to learn more about how federal and state laws impact information security and the use of computers.

 Notification of Disclosure of Private Data http://info.sen.ca.gov/pub/01-02/bill/sen/sb_1351-1400/sb_1386_bill_20020926_chaptered.html

-Specific resource policy statements for all central systems should be read the first time you log on to any central system.
-These resource policy statements can also be re-read by entering statement at the system prompt after logging on to each central system.
+Specific resource policy statements for all ITS systems should be read before you first log on to any central system.

 I understand that my name will be available as the owner of this account to anyone logged into any computer on the Internet.
 By activating this account, I give full permission for my name to be made available in this manner.

 Smart Classrooms are equipped with instructional technology by Classroom Technology Services.
 Academic Affairs funds these services for the purpose of supporting HSU faculty in their classroom instruction.
 Periodically, faculty may require students to use this technology to complete required coursework.
 Students may do so if they meet the following criteria: